Glen Kamara: Rangers

-On 5 January 2019, Kamara signed a pre-contract with Rangers on a four-and-a-half year contract.
+On 5 January 2019, Kamara signed a pre-contract with Rangers on a four-and-a-half-year deal.
 On 31 January, this deal was brought forward when the two clubs agreed to a £50,000 transfer.
 He scored his first goal in senior club football on 27 February 2019, opening a 4–0 home win over his former club Dundee.

 On 18 March 2021, Kamara accused Slavia Prague player Ondřej Kúdela of racist verbal abuse during a Europa League knockout match.
 Kúdela denied the claims of racism and claimed that after the match Kamara physically assaulted Kúdela in the stadium tunnel in front of UEFA officials and Rangers manager Steven Gerrard.
 Ahead of the Old Firm derby, Celtic and Rangers players stood side by side in support of Kamara.
 On 14 April, UEFA officially found both Kamara and Kúdela guilty.
 Kúdela was banned for racial abuse for 10 UEFA matches, while Kamara was handed a three-match ban for assault.

 On 22 September 2021, Kamara signed a new four-year contract with the club that would see him remain with the club until the summer of 2025.
-Days later, he was sent off away to Sparta Prague, a game in which his every touch was booed in relation to the Kúdela abuse; UEFA found insufficient evidence of a racial motive and did not punish the club.
+Days later, he was sent off away to Sparta Prague, a game in which his every touch was booed by the mostly underaged audience in relation to the Kúdela abuse; UEFA found insufficient evidence of a racial motive and did not punish the club.

+Kamara was an integral part of the Rangers squad in the club's 2021–22 UEFA Europa League campaign.
+He scored an important goal against RB Leipzig in the second leg of the semi finals, and helped Rangers to reach to the finals of the competition, where they eventually fell short to Eintracht Frankfurt losing on penalties.

+Leeds United

+On 31 August 2023, Kamara signed a four-year deal with English club Leeds United for an undisclosed fee.
+However, the transfer fee was reported in media to be around £5.5 million.
+He became the fifth Finnish player to sign for Leeds after Sebastian Sorsa, Mika Väyrynen, Mikael Forssell and Aapo Halme.

+Kamara made his debut for Leeds in the EFL Championship on 2 September 2023, as a late substitute in a 0–0 home draw against Sheffield Wednesday.
+On 18 February 2024, after his first 25 matches in Championship, Kamara had a successful passing rate of 93.5%.
+Leeds finished 3rd in the Championship table and advanced to the promotion play-off final, where they eventually fell short to Southampton.

+Rennes

+On 16 July 2024, Kamara joined Ligue 1 club Rennes for a reported €10 million fee, signing a deal until June 2028.
+He made his official debut in Ligue 1 with his new club on 18 August 2024, in a season opening game against Lyon, playing full 90 minutes and helping his side to a 3–0 home win.

+Al Shabab

+On 31 January 2025, Kamara was loaned out to Saudi Pro League club Al Shabab, becoming the first Finnish player in the Saudi league.